FAQ's

 Are there laundry facilities?

 All our houses have coin operated washing machines and tumble driers.
 Please ask house staff if you need change for the machines.
-We can also provide washing powder and fabric conditioner until you get a chance to buy some.
+We can also provide washing powder and fabric conditioner at a minimal cost.

 Can I receive post at the house?